ofkm/svelocker-ui/README.md

 Access Svelocker UI on http://<docker-ip>:3000

-**Note if your registry is secured by HTTPS then Svelock need to be secured by HTTPS as well.**
+**Note if your registry is secured by HTTPS then Svelocker UI need to be secured by HTTPS as well.**

 The Registry Container will need to be configured to allow Queries from Svelocker UI, Set the Environment Variables below replacing `https://svelocker.example.com` the hostname Svelocker will be running on.